samuelmuniz/Hands_On_Rl/README.md

 > ⚠️ **Warning**
 > Ensure that you only commit the files that are requested.
 For example, your directory should not contain the generated `.zip` files, nor the `runs` folder...
 At the end, your repository must contain one `README.md`, three python scripts, and optionally image files for the plots.

+## Before you start

+Make sure you know the basics of Reinforcement Learning.
+In case of need, you can refer to the [introduction of the Hugging Face RL course](https://huggingface.co/blog/deep-rl-intro).

 ## Introduction to Gym

 Gym is a framework for developing and evaluating reinforcement learning environments.
 It offers various environments, including classic control and toy text scenarios, to test RL algorithms.